mmuratarat/mmuratarat.github.io/_pages/faq.md

 9. Assigning a unique category

 This approach is valid only for a categorical feature.
 We assign another class for the missing value.
 This strategy will add more information into dataset which will result in the change of variance.
 Since they are categoricl, we need to use one-hot encoding to convert it to a numeric form for the algorithm to understand it.

+Note that you should first split your data and then apply the imputation technique.

 # How to find a confidence interval for accuracy of a model?